okeeffed/cheat-sheets/Linux-Essentials.md

 If we jump to `/etc/rc.d/rc.local` file, we can set up dmesg > /var/log/dmesg, we can start logging the dmesg file to this file on reboot.

+***

 #### ++++ ---- LINUX-5.3.4: /lib, /usr/lib, /etc, /var/log

+__Data Locations__

+- `/lib` : Linked library files used by binaries in /bin and /usr/bin
+	- Dynamic libraries and files used for the boot process.
+	- Kernel modules also live here.
+- `/usr/lib` : Linked library files used by binaries in /bin and /usr/bin
+	- Dynamic libraries and support static files for executables.
+	- You can create your own helper files by creating more subdirectories here for things such as plugins and extensions.

+These two folders are similar to Windows .dll - the binaries or executables on the Mac are store in the above folders.

+- `/etc` : Configuration files for our Linux OS

+This stores things for our Configuration.
+Things like mySql, Apache etc are stored here.
+For different daemons on the program, they will have a subdirectory in the etc folder directory.

+- `/var/log` : Log files for our Linux OS

+This is used for the log files from the different daemons which we can use for trouble shooting down the track.

+***

+#### ---- LINUX-5.4: Your Computer on the Network

+#### ++++ ---- LINUX-5.3.1: Internet, Network, Routers